 Diet: | Carnivores |

-The Emperor penguin is the 5th heaviest and largest of all alive penguins.
-Body fat behind the skin helps to survive in the high temperature.
-The back portion and the heads are covered with a black waterproof feather that helps to capture as much heat from sunlight.
-It lives around 20 to 50 years.
-Its feed includes fish, crustaceans, and cephalphods.
-And lays only one egg which incubated by a male penguin for two months.
-Mainly, this species lifespan is almost 20 years but some observations infer their age is 50 years.
+The Emperor penguin is the fifth-largest and heaviest penguin species still living.
+Body fat beneath the skin aids in maintaining body temperature.
+A black waterproof feather that helps to capture as much heat from sunlight covers the back and the heads.
+It has a lifespan of 20 to 50 years.
+Fish, crustaceans, and cephalopods are among their food sources.
+It only lays one egg, which a male penguin incubates for two months.
+Although this species typically lives for about 20 years, some observations suggest they may live for 50 years.

 4. Emu